Cloud server configurations

 Fixed configurations

-You can see the availability of configurations in the regions in the availability matrix Cloud servers.
+To see the availability of configurations in the regions, see the Cloud Servers availability matrix.

-The fixed configuration can be selected whencloud server creation in the control panel.
-If you create a cloud server through the OpenStack CLI and Terraformuse the table List of fixed-configuration flavorings in all pools.
+You can select a fixed configuration when you create a cloud server in the Control Panel.
+If you create a cloud server through the OpenStack CLI and Terraform, use the Fixed Configuration Flavor List table in all pools.

 Standard Line